SPI (Serial Peripheral Interface)

 Daisy-Chain Method

-In essence, this approach implements device addresses (that typically do not exist in SPI) and makes SPI behave similar to device address-enabled interfaces such as I2C.
+In essence, this approach implements device addresses (that normally do not exist in SPI) and makes SPI behave similar to device address-enabled interfaces such as I2C.
+Since SPI does not natively support this, it must be implemented by all devices as part of proprietary solutions.

 Flexible Speed